DefectDojo/Documentation/docs/getting-started.rst

     If debug is false then assets such as images will not served.
 If you want assets to be viewed then set DD_WHITENOISE=on.

-    `WhiteNoise`_: allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
+    `WhiteNoise`_ allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
 (Especially useful on Heroku, OpenShift and other PaaS providers.)

 .. _WhiteNoise: http://whitenoise.evans.io/en/stable/